-Students will read and work assignments in the St Martin's Guide, Writing about Writing, and Rhetorical Grammar as well as articles to be assigned in the library's Online Library Resources.
-Students can expect to write weekly on reading assignments and discussion topics based on the readings mentioned above and will write paragraphs and essays on assigned topics.
-Weekly work on grammar will be given, and issues in grammar will be analyzed and illustrated from the readings for the course.
+Students will read assignments in the St Martin's Guide, will read articles to be assigned in the library's Online Library Resources, will read essays and research reports in Writing about Writing, will write on reading assignments and discussion topics based on the readings mentioned above, and will write paragraphs and essays on assigned topics.
+Weekly work on grammar from Rhetorical Grammar will be read and discussed, and issues in grammar will be analyzed and illustrated from student reading and from the readings for the course.

-Tentative Course Outline
+Tentative Course Outline: